gcrockenberg/MelloGee/README.md

 ### TO DO
 - Implement semantic-release versioning
-- Better micro-services, front-ends, Event Bus, aggregation, and SignalR
+- Improve frontend
-- Script initial Docker image build and push
+- Aggregation, GPRC and SignalR
 - Script AAD-B2C environment provisioning

 [^1]: The Azure Container Apps Managed Environment creates an additional Resource Group for Kubernetes that it controls